 There are plenty of great options if you're buying on a budget, stores like Target, Old Navy and Gap, as well as online brands like Combatant Gentleman offer modern, slim chinos at around $30-$50.
 If you find yourself in a position needing or wanting to invest in higher quality, consider these 9 brands that we're introducing in a new series called The Upgrade.

 I’m a fan of independent well-made brands, but when it comes to mainstream retail shops you can’t beat the quality of J. Crew.
-The 770 Broken-In Chino comes in six neutral colors and features an urban slim fit.
+The 770 Broken-In Chino comes in six neutral colors and features slim, straight, and athletic tapered fits.
 These have been around since 2003 and made from heavily washed cotton for a vintage look.
 These will fit like an old friend.

 Bonobos started because they couldn’t find pants that fit correctly.
 Their secret is their signature curved waistband that conforms to the natural shape of your waist.
 The result is a trimmer more flattering cut with the perfect medium rise.
-What sets them apart is 365-day returns, free shipping both ways, and their “ninja” customer service.
+What sets them apart is 45-day returns, free shipping both ways, and their “ninja” customer service.
 They have over 20 locations too.
 Just schedule a one-hour appointment at one of their guideshops and have a cold one while a guide helps you find the perfect fit.
-They come in 5 different fits and plenty of colors.
-I liked the Jet Blues shade, but they come in another 22, with names like pinebreakers, mojito, buckeyes, redrums, chino grigios, cappu chinos and graham slackers.
-Clever.
+They come in 6 different fits and plenty of colors.

 Tellason Cramerton $198